 3. Do You Know About Unix?

-The source code of Unix is not open, it is used for Command Line Interface (CLI) and it is not transportable.
+The source code of Unix is not open, it is used for the Command Line Interface (CLI) and it is not transportable.
 It has an inflexible hardware environment and you have to install it on every machine available.
-Moreover, it works in a server system, mainframes and high-end computer and HP-UX, BSD, AIS, Iris are the numerous types of Unix.
-Its installation is bit expensive that needs specific hardware and some supported file systems are xfs, gps, js, zfs, vxfs, and hfx
+Moreover, it works in a server system, mainframes, and high-end computers, and HP-UX, BSD, AIS, Iris are the numerous types of Unix.
+Its installation is a bit expensive and needs specific hardware and some supported file systems are xfs, gps, js, zfs, vxfs, and hfx.

 4. What is LILO?

 LILO stands for Linux Loader.
 It is a Boot Loader in Linux that loads Linux OS into the memory to start execution.
 Many computers come with bootloaders for some Mac OS or Windows versions.
 You have to install a bootloader like LILO to use the Linux OS.

-Once your computer is started, some early tests and transfers control are conducted by BIOS to the Master Boot Record.
+Once your computer is started, some early tests and transfer control are conducted by BIOS to the Master Boot Record.
 LILO loads the Linux operating system and executes it.
 The benefit of using LILO is that it permits fast Linux OS boot.

 5. What is BASH?

 Bash is a Unix command processor and shell written for the GNU project by Brian Fox.
-This software is totally free to use and acts as a Bourne Shell’s replacement.
-It is not compiled and an interpreted process that can be executed in the terminal window.
-This lets users writing commands and cause actions.
-Bash is also proficient of commands reading from scripts of the shell.
+This software is free to use and acts as a Bourne Shell’s replacement.
+It is not compiled and is an interpreted process that can be executed in the terminal window.
+This lets users write commands and cause actions.
+Bash is also proficient in commands reading from scripts of the shell.

 6. What Are The Advantages of Linux?

-Users can get a lot of benefits from Linux as far as the stability, efficiency, compatibility, flexibility, cost and security is a concern.
-However, Linux is a bit complicated but any user can get over it and can have efficient service.
-Linux Server Configuration can be changed very fast easily, and once you have done this, reliable service is certain.
+Users can get a lot of benefits from Linux as far as stability, efficiency, compatibility, flexibility, cost, and security a concerned.
+However, Linux is a bit complicated but any user can get over it and have efficient service.
+Linux Server Configuration can be changed very fast and easily, and once you have done this, reliable service is certain.
 Proper server configuration is also mandatory to secure your server from hackers.